 - Dave Beament was Swim England South West Volunteer of the Month in September 2018 for his continued volunteering with City of Bristol, Keynsham and the South West Region where he plays a significant part in the development of clubs and swimming.

 - Alex Towells is an excellent role model for Bridgwater Swimming Club's younger swimmers, not only taking coaching qualifications while progressing from Deputy Captain to Club Captain, but supporting fundraising and coaching sessions.
-Alex's volunteering contribution has been recognised with the award of Swim England South West Volunteer of the Month for June 2019.
+Alex's volunteering contribution was recognised with the award of Swim England South West Volunteer of the Month for June 2019.

 - Mark Birkett is a ‘star’ volunteer who took on the role of Volunteer Coordinator for Team Bath AS several years ago and ensures the smooth running of his Club's Open meet competitions by recruiting and co-ordinating volunteers.
-Mike's contribution has been recognised with the award of Regional Volunteer of the Month for December 2019
+Mike's contribution was recognised with the award of Regional Volunteer of the Month for December 2019

 - Neil Harper and Paul Sartain, organisers of the Regional Residential Swim Course held annually at Bryanston School in Dorset, were recognised with the award of Regional Volunteer of the Month for February 2020 for their many years of hard work and dedication.